happyhorseshoe/Heroic_Age/README.md

 ### Alternative Instructions for running:

 - Setup: Run git clone <your repo url.git> to clone the repository.
--  the directory for the project ('CHM'), run python3 -m venv venv to create the virtual environment.
+-  the directory for the project ('Heroic_Age'), run python3 -m venv venv to create the virtual environment.
 - Activate the newly created python virtual environment.
 From the project directory run the following command:
 >> - if using Windows Command Prompt: venv\Scripts\activate.bat
 >> - if using Linux or Mac with bash/zsh: venv/bin/activate